 With the quest completed, the hero begins to travel back to the ordinary world, which is the opposite of the call of adventure.
 Instead of worry or pain, fulfillment and satisfaction arise.
 The quest is not done, as the last challenge awaits the hero.

 The hero faces a test or battle against the antagonist at the Final Threshold.
 This ultimate tribulation challenges the hero, requiring all the experience they’ve gained from their quest.
 Failure may result, leading to the hero’s death, a dearth of all hope, or even a severe injury that mars the hero.

 The protagonist is reborn from the flames of demise, returning as a new person, transmuted into the true hero.
 Now cleansed of past flaws, the hero is equipped to end the adventure.

 The adventurer returns to the Ordinary World as a changed person—physically, mentally, and spiritually.
 Using the reward from the Final Ordeal, s/he improves upon the Ordinary World.
 A new era of peace and reflection results.
 The prize may be multifaceted, manifesting either as a damsel in distress, a powerful relic, or a shift in the climate of the realms.
 At this point, the hero finishes the journey, but things will never be as they once were.

 There are extra elements in the Hero’s Journey, such as sub-journeys that stretch throughout a trilogy.
 Sometimes, the hero cannot return to society as they are, instead choosing exile.

 How The Hero’s Journey Relates to Readers

-The Hero’s Journey repeats in every good fiction; it’s a retelling of human life, the growth of a person into a mature and wise individual.
-It is a blueprint from which anyone, as a soul, can appreciate the heroic archetypes and make changes for a more prosperous, happier life.
+The Hero’s Journey occurs in every good fiction.
+It’s a retelling of human life, the growth of a person into a mature and wise individual.
+It is also a blueprint from which anyone can appreciate the heroic archetypes and make changes for a more prosperous, happier life.